Why is my Amazon EBS volume stuck in the Optimizing state when I modify the volume?

 When you modify an Amazon EBS volume, the volume goes through a sequence of states.
 These volume states include the modifying state, the optimizing state, and finally the completed state.

 Modifying an EBS volume can take from a few minutes to a few hours depending on the configuration changes being applied.
 An EBS volume of size 1 TiB can typically take up to 6 hours to be modified.
-However, the same volume might take up to 24 hours in other situations.
-The time taken for volumes to be modified doesn't always scale linearly.
+However, the same volume might take 24 hours or longer in other situations.
+The time it takes for volumes to be modified doesn't always scale linearly.
 Therefore, a larger volume might take less time, and a smaller volume might take more time.

 - Use an Amazon EBS snapshot to restore a new EBS volume of the desired configurations.
 You can use an existing snapshot or create a new snapshot.